JortWillemsen/ddd-harmonize/README.md

 ## When?

 You should use DDD only when tackling complex business logic.
 When creating a simple application like a digital to-do list it better to make a more traditional three layered CRUD application.
-This is because the hassle to setup DDD and use it with as intended is not worth it for such little gain.
+This is because the hassle to setup DDD and event sourcing to use it as intended is not worth it for such little gain.

+## What I found

+When starting this project the excitement for using event sourcing and DDD was very high.
+I have used DDD before and would recommend it to everyone.
+But... using event sourcing is like opening a can of worms you sometimes do not intent to eat.
+It brings an enormous amount of complexity on top of the already complex and ellaborate way of writing domain driven.
+Especcialy when you implement event sourcing because you like the sound of it.
+My advice to anyone: DON'T use event sourcing...
+Unless you really stand to gain from the history, fail-safety and realtime data processing.
+Nonetheless I urge everyone to atleast try it out for you can only find the disadvantages when using such architectures in a real wordt scenario.

 ## Thank you notes